- Rate Movie[Total: 11 Average: 3.9]

 Box Office Info:

-Ehren Kruger’s Arlington Road screenplay was purchased by Lakeshore Entertainment in 1996 and the project would have the company’s largest budget when development began at $31 million.
+Ehren Kruger’s screenplay was purchased by Lakeshore Entertainment in 1996 and the budget for Arlington Road was $31 million, which was the company’s largest budget when development began.
 Lakeshore financed and began pre-sales to overseas distributors at the 1997 Cannes Film Festival in May.
 Pre-sales continued at the Mifed movie mart later in the year and concluded at the American Film Market in March 1998.
 Polygram acquired domestic rights and dated Arlington Road for January 15, 1999.

 On May 22, 1998 it was announced that Universal’s parent company Seagram began the process of acquiring Polygram and the deal was finalized in December ’98.
 Before the Polygram merger was completed, they sent the trailer out to cinemas in October ’98 and incensed the filmmakers after the trailer spoiled the whole movie.
 It was expected that Seagram would fold Polygram into Universal and the deal gave Lakeshore pause that Arlington Road might get lost or dumped during the transition period.
 As the release date approached, Lakeshore was informed that the January date would not be met and the company began negotiations to repurchase the rights.